cerb/cerb.github.io/_posts/2018/09/2018-09-18-Enable-reports.md

 title: "Tip: Enable the default reports"
 excerpt: Cerb ships with several built-in reports that you can access from a workspace page.
 author: The Cerb Team
-date: 2017-04-25 13:30:00 -0700
+date: 2018-09-18 00:00:00 -0700
 permalink: /tips/enable-reports/
 tags: cerb tips mailbag
 ---

 You can use [dashboards](/docs/dashboards/) to build your own reports.
-Cerb also ships with several built-in reports that you can access from a workspace page.
+Cerb also ships with many built-in reports that you can access from a workspace page.

-Navigate to **Setup >> Plugins >> Installed Plugins**.

-Search for: `reports`

-If the Reports plugin is disabled, click the **Configure** button to enable it.

-When the plugin is enabled, click on the last item in the [navigation bar](/docs/navigation/):
+Click on the last item in the [navigation bar](/docs/navigation/) below the top left logo:

 <div class="cerb-screenshot">
 <img src="/assets/images/tips/enable-reports/navbar-add.png" class="screenshot">